Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (B) The person or persons to whom consent for adoption is given have filed a petition to adopt the child in a court of competent jurisdiction;

-(C) The court has entered an order appointing the petitioner or some other suitable person as guardian of the child pursuant to ORS 109.335;
+(C) The court has entered an order appointing the petitioner or some other suitable person as guardian of the child pursuant to ORS 109.335 (Appointment of guardian pending further adoption proceedings);

 (D) The Department of Human Services, an Oregon licensed adoption agency or an attorney who is representing the adoptive parents has filed either a department or an Oregon licensed adoption agency home study with the court approving the petitioner or petitioners as potential adoptive parents or the department has notified the court that the filing of such study has been waived;

-(E) Information about the child’s social, medical and genetic history required in ORS 109.342 has been provided to an attorney or the department or an Oregon licensed adoption agency by the person giving consent to the adoption; and
+(E) Information about the childs social, medical and genetic history required in ORS 109.342 (Medical history of child and biological parents required) has been provided to an attorney or the department or an Oregon licensed adoption agency by the person giving consent to the adoption; and

 (F) The person signing the certificate of irrevocability and waiver has been given an explanation by an attorney who represents the person and who does not also represent the adoptive family, by the department or by an Oregon licensed adoption agency of the consequences of signing the certificate.